Lawn & Garden

 The Monroe County Extension Office provides the following information and programs:

-The Summer Plants Clinics will be held from May through September.
+The Winter Regional Plant Clinics will be held from October through March/April.

 For more information about Plant Clinics, click here.